-We provide numerous animal-related services, such as licensing cats and dogs, sheltering cats and dogs impounded under the Responsible Pet Ownership Bylaw and adoptions to find new homes for impounded cats and dogs that have not been claimed by their owners.
+We provide numerous animal-related services to citizens such as licencing cats and dogs, sheltering cats and dogs impounded under the Responsible Pet Ownership Bylaw and adoptions to find new homes for impounded cats and dogs that have not been claimed by their owners.

 All animal-related services result from the mandate provided by the Responsible Pet Ownership Bylaw.
 This bylaw allows Animal & Bylaw Services to work with Calgarians to ensure that cats, dogs, their owners and neighbours live together in safety and harmony.

 Animal & Bylaw Services advocates responsible pet ownership for cats and dogs based on the following five principles:

-1. License and provide permanent identification for: cats and dogs.
+- Licence and provide permanent identification for: cats and dogs.

-2. Spay or neuter pets.
+- Spay or neuter pets.

-3. Provide training, physical care, socialization and medical attention for pets.
+- Provide training, physical care, socialization and medical attention for pets.

-4. Do not allow pets to become a threat or nuisance in the community.
+- Do not allow pets to become a threat or nuisance in the community.

-5. Procure your pet ethically and from a credible source.
+- Procure your pet ethically and from a credible source.

-Contact Animal & Bylaw Services
+Contact Animal Services